 We continue to welcome new residents to our home safely.
-We regularly test residents and colleagues, have been prioritised for Covid-19 vaccinations and are well equipped with high-quality personal protective equipment (PPE).
+We regularly test residents and colleagues, have received Covid-19 vaccinations and are well equipped with high-quality personal protective equipment (PPE).

 To start your enquiry simply click 'Make Enquiry' and call us or complete an enquiry form.

 We’ll provide you with full details of the home, along with any other information you’d like such as sample menus and activity schedules.

 Taking a tour

 Whether you’re looking to stay with us permanently, or for a short break, we’re delighted that we can now invite you to take a show round of the home in person, subject to testing and safety guidelines.
 Simply book a tour with the home manager once you’ve made your enquiry.

 We can also provide a virtual show round if you’d prefer.
 Either way, we’re keen to show you what daily life is like here and for you to meet our friendly team.